Setting a new project

 MPLAB Code Configurator

-Seems you really have to use the graphical “MPLAB Code Configurator” instead of the old peripheral libraries – even though they can still be installed we ran into compile issues when we tried to use some.
+You really have to use the graphical “MPLAB Code Configurator” instead of the old peripheral libraries – even though they can still be installed we ran into compile issues when we tried to use some.

 For how to use see here